qmk/qmk_firmware/docs/platformdev_blackpill_f4x1.md

 # WeAct Blackpill (STM32F4x1)

-This document applies to the F411 and F401 based blackpills.
+This document applies to the F401- and F411-based Blackpills.

 The WeAct Blackpill is a popular choice for handwired boards, as it offers a powerful micro controller, USB Type C, a good number of pins to use, and a large amount of firmware space.
 All for a ~$6 USD price tag.